Hadeweka/Crystal2Day/README.md

 * Should all shards be installed, but their postinstall hooks only be triggered when desired?
 * What examples should be made?
 * Could entities be bound to maps?
+* How should tilesets with overlapping segments be implemented?

 ### Version 1.0.0